azure10h/PFSMC/README.md

 estimate the predictive parameter instead of discretizing model space.
 That increases the computational cost and has some difficulty in parctical applicaiton.
-This brings us about using Monte Carlo methods to better sampling from the predicted distributions \[see
+This brings us about using Monte Carlo methods to better sampling from the predicted distributions (see Brooks et al.
-@brooks2011handbook\].
+2011).
 We see the mixing process as a state space trasition and use an MCMC kernel to move the particles.

 The metric can be simplified as three steps: